Diasporism/need1more_web/README.md

 =========
 Tabletop just isn't the same without a full party.

 This is the frontend web client for Need1More.
-It's written in Javascript using React and Flux.
+It's written in Javascript using Node, React, and Flux.

 Installation
 --------------